cicada-lang/inet/docs/articles/programming-with-interaction-nets.md

      /   \
 ```

-The two ports below represent the input `target` number and the `naddend`,
+The two ports below represent the input `target` number and the `addend`,
 the port above represent the output `value`.

 ```